mdsn/baby-malloc/README.md

 ## Build and test

 Build with `make`, run tests with `make test`.
+Run a battery of Linux binaries with `make run-binaries`.
+Tags can be collected with `make tags`.

-The macOS dynamic loader can be forced to run these `malloc` and friends when a binary requests them by inserting the dylib like so:
+The Linux dynamic loader can be made to run binaries with these `malloc` and friends by interposing it like so:

-    $ DYLD_INSERT_LIBRARIES=$PWD/malloc.dylib rg TODO
+    $ LD_PRELOAD=./malloc.so grep -r TODO .

-See `interpose.c` and http://toves.freeshell.org/interpose/ for details.

 ## Internals